-Besides the Hilton Honors Amex card, Hilton offers a few other co-branded cards: the Hilton Honors Surpass card from American Express, the Citi Hilton Honors Visa Signature card and the Citi Hilton Honors Reserve card.
+Besides the Hilton Honors Amex card, Hilton offers a few other co-branded cards: the Hilton Honors Ascend card from American Express, the Citi Hilton Honors Visa Signature card and the Citi Hilton Honors Reserve card.
 Although the two Citi cards are no longer available to new applicants, they’re still in circulation until Citi announces otherwise.

 Other Hilton Honors™ cards

-The Hilton Honors Surpass card is another Amex credit card.
+The Hilton Honors Ascend card is another Amex credit card.
 It offers a higher welcome offer of 75,000 points and charges an annual fee of $75, which is not waived for the first year.
 The card earns better multipliers when it comes to bonus categories and offers complimentary Gold elite status.
 This card is a better fit for someone who stays at Hilton hotels often, perhaps for business, and can really benefit from higher elite status.

 Just like the Amex Hilton card, the Citi Hilton Honors Visa Signature card offers cardholders complimentary Silver status and comes with no annual fees.
 However, the bonus categories are not as generous, which makes the American Express card a better choice.
 If you currently have this card, you may want to switch to Amex.
 The Citi Hilton Honors Visa Signature card is not open to new applicants.

 The Citi Hilton Honors Reserve card charges a slightly higher annual fee of $95 and offers cardholders complimentary Gold status.
 However, instead of a chunk of points as a sign-up bonus, the card offered its members two free weekend night certificates at select Hilton properties.
-If you have this card and like its perks, you may want to switch over the the Amex Hilton Honors Surpass card and get the big sign-up bonus.
+If you have this card and like its perks, you may want to switch over the the Amex Hilton Honors Ascend card and get the big sign-up bonus.
 Citi Hilton Honors Reserve Card is not available to new applicants, either.